muhammad-fiaz/json-c/docs/guide/installation.md

 # Installation

-json-c is intended to be easy to consume from source trees, package managers, and superbuilds.
+json-c is designed to be easy to consume from source trees, package managers, and superbuilds.

 ## Build from source